My thoughts about Newsletters

 - Disable Adblocker: Rebates me works and motley fool work by tracking that you came to the Motley fool website via Rebates Me site.
 To make sure that happens, disable ad blocker from the browser for these 2 sites.
 Once you go to the site one by one just click on ad blocker symbol and select “disabled on this site”.
 Make sure to do that on both Motley Fool and Rebatesme sites.

 Log into the rebates me account and search for motley fool.
 Make sure that the cashback shows up as 85% as shown above.
 Once you click shop now, the browser should open a new window with the motley fool website.
 In the previous tab on the rebates me site, you can click on my account and go to shopping trips and you should be able to see the most recent click to motley fool with the 85% rebate as shown :

 This just makes sure that Rebates me has recorded your visit and you can now shop on Motley fool.
 Now in the next tab where Motley Fool had opened, you can proceed to buy the Stock advisor subscription.
 Currently the subscription shows up for 100$ so if you buy that, after a few days, on your rebates me account you should get a 85$ cashback making the price of 1 year of Motley fool Stock Advisor for only 15$!!

 - Here is my account for proof.
 I did this when it was 50% cashback and I thought it was a great deal then.
 Imagine my mind when the cashback jumped to 85%.
 I think it takes 30-45 days for the cashback to go from pending to payable.
 Once it is payable then you can deposit in your paypal account!

-Disclaimer: Some of the links in this article are my referral links and I may get some benefit of purchases you make.
+Disclaimer: None of the links in this article are my referral links or affiliate links.
+I do not get any benefit of purchases you make.
 I have signed up and have found the forums section and tax resources section highly highly useful.
 I genuinely felt this is a great deal and decided to share with my readers.
-Please consider going through my links if you appreciate the quality of the article.